iamvaibhav-hue/module-1-c-and-asm/README.md

 # Challenges

-We have designed 3 challenges:
+We have designed 3 challenges for this part:

 1. [emulator](emulator) [C programming challenge]
 1. [challenge-asm](challenge-asm) [2 challenges in this folder]

-All challenges are present in different folders of this repository.
 All in all, you would need to solve **atleast 2 challenges throughtout the module** but we encourage that you solve all of these, for things are more fun that way 😊.
 Make sure you go through the respective `README.md` files before jumping into the challenge.
 Have fun! 😁

 Discussions among mentees are encouraged and we request you to use our [Discord Server](https://discord.gg/nnpCPsUrYV) for the same.